 You’re not alone in wondering about this.
-Many parents struggle with the same question.
-Unfortunately, there’s really no way to define “serious enough” when you’re talking about learning challenges.
+Many families struggle with the same question.
+Unfortunately, there’s really no way to define “serious enough” when you’re talking about school struggles.
 But if you’re worried enough to ask the question, there’s probably a good reason to look into the evaluation process.

-I wouldn’t say this if you were just curious about your daughter’s abilities.
+I wouldn’t say this if you were just curious about your child’s abilities.
 Evaluations take quite a bit of time and effort, and they can be stressful for some kids.
 And you might have concerns about getting your child extra help in school.

-The first step is to discuss your concerns with the school or an independent professional you trust.
+The first step is to discuss your concerns with the school or an adult you trust.
 That person might be your child’s health care provider or a friend who’s been through the process.

-Here are some questions that can help to guide your thinking about an evaluation:
+Here are some questions that can help to guide your decision:

-1. What has led you to ask this question now?
-Is this a reaction to something specific that happened recently?
+1. What led you to ask this question now?
+Is it a reaction to something specific that happened recently?
 Did your child’s teacher suggest that you get an evaluation?
 Or has your child brought up concerns about school?
-Thinking about this ahead of time can help you describe your concerns to the school or to your child’s doctor.
+Thinking about this ahead of time can help you describe your concerns to the school or to your child’s health care provider.

 2. How long have you been concerned?
-Have you been worried for a while, or are your concerns very recent?
+Have you been worried for a while, or are your concerns very new?
 All kids struggle in school from time to time.
-Usually, those difficulties don’t last more than a month or two.
+Sometimes those difficulties don’t last more than a month or two.
 Extra help and support from a teacher or parent can get things back on track.

 3. How are your child’s challenges getting in the way at school?
-Be as precise as possible when answering this question for yourself.
-Is she having difficulty with a specific academic skill, like reading or math?
-Are things like planning, organization or following directions hard for her?
-Is she struggling socially?
-Is she having trouble concentrating in class?
+Be specific when answering this question for yourself.
+Is your child struggling with a certain subject, like reading or math?
+Is your child struggling socially or having trouble concentrating in class?

-4. Are the challenges affecting your child in multiple settings?
-Have you noticed the same kinds of difficulties at home and at school?
+4. Are the challenges affecting your child outside of school?
+Have you noticed the same kinds of difficulties at home, too?
 Have you heard about the same kinds of challenges from multiple teachers?
-Does your child seem to struggle in the same areas from year to year, even with different teachers and classmates?
+Or maybe your child struggles in the same areas from year to year, even with different teachers.